microsoft/BitBLAS/docs/ExtendOperatorsWithDSL.md

     }
 )

-# fianlly, we will generate a dispatch func to dispatch the kernel with dynamic symbolic.
+# finally, we will generate a dispatch func to dispatch the kernel with dynamic symbolic.
 '''
 @IRModule
 class MatmulNT: